Skip to Main Content

 The bottom line

-Both the Chase Freedom Unlimited and the Ink Business Unlimited are solid cash back cards with nice welcome bonuses, rewards rates and no annual fee.
-The most important difference between the two cards is that the Ink Business Unlimited is geared toward business owners.
-This covers not only those who are completely self-employed or entrepreneurs, but also anyone who has a side hustle or freelance gig.
-In general, it’s a good idea to keep your business and personal finances separate, so you shouldn’t use a Chase business credit card like the Ink Business Unlimited to fund personal expenses.
+The Ink Business Unlimited is a good card for all types of business owners, including anyone who has a side hustle or freelance gig.
+In general, it’s a good idea to keep your business and personal finances separate, so you shouldn’t use a Chase business credit card (like the Ink Business Unlimited) to fund personal expenses.

 The Chase Freedom Unlimited, however, is tailored to consumers rather than business owners.
 While it comes with a smaller welcome bonus, it also has higher everyday rewards rates in spending categories like travel, dining and drugstore purchases.
-Which card is right for you ultimately depends on whether you run a business, your spending patterns and how you plan to use the card.
+Which card is right for you ultimately depends on whether you run a business, as well as your spending patterns and how you plan to use the card.